gitbxo/gohashserver/README.md

     To start the computation after the request completes, defer is used By using defer (to delay starting the computation) and go (separate thread) we are able to complete the http request and compute the hash in the background

+### Statistics
+    The variables for the counter and timer stats are atomic This ensures that they are fetched and incremented atomically

 ## Sample requests